 To enhance safety, a combination of countermeasures should be considered.
 These could include the installation of street lighting to improve nighttime visibility, better signage to warn drivers of the intersection ahead, and potentially adjusting traffic control or roadway geometry to improve driver awareness and reduce turning conflicts.
-Additionally, further evaluation of the intersection for signalization or the construction of a roundabout could help address both the existing safety concerns and future traffic increases as the area develops.
+Additionally, further evaluation of the intersection for signalization or the construction of a reduced conflict intersection (roundabout, continuous T, or RCUT) could help address both the existing safety concerns and future traffic increases as the area develops.

-Recommendation: Install enhanced traffic control at the intersection, either a traffic signal or roundabout, depending on warrants.
+Recommendation: Install enhanced traffic control at the intersection, with the type and configuration determined based on an intersection control evaluation.
 Consider intersection lighting or other visibility enhancements in the short-term.